TrueFiEng/Waffle/docs/source/fixtures.rst

 Fixtures
 ========

-When testing code dependent on smart contracts it is often useful to have a specific scenario play out before every test.
-For example, when testing an ERC20 token one might want to check that specific addresses can or cannot perform transfers.
+When testing code dependent on smart contracts, it is often useful to have a specific scenario play out before every test.
+For example, when testing an ERC20 token, one might want to check whether each and every address can or cannot perform transfers.
 Before each of those tests however, you have to deploy the ERC20 contract and maybe transfer some funds.

 The repeated deployment of contracts might slow down the test significantly.
 This is why Waffle allows you to create fixtures - testing scenarios that are executed once and then remembered by making snapshots of the blockchain.
-This significantly speeds up the tests.
+This speeds up the tests considerably.

 Example: